Najee Harris Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Against the Ravens, Harris' 71 rushing yards in his lone career matchup are 1.5 fewer than his over/under in Sunday's game.
+- Harris notched 71 rushing yards in his one career matchup against the Ravens, 1.5 fewer yards than his over/under in Sunday's game.

-- Harris did not have a touchdown run in that contest against the Ravens.
+- Harris did not have a touchdown run in that matchup against the Ravens.

-- The Ravens give up 84.8 yards per game on the ground, the NFL's best rush defense.
+- In terms of defending against the run, the Ravens are first in the NFL, conceding 84.8 yards per game.

-- Harris and the Steelers will face off against the NFL's 10th-ranked defense in terms of rushing touchdowns conceded (13).
+- The Steelers are up against the NFL's 10th-ranked defense when it comes to rushing TDs conceded (13 this season).

 Recent Performances

-- In last week's contest against the Browns, Harris ran the ball 28 times for 188 yards (6.7 yards per carry) and scored one touchdown.
+- Harris put together a 188-yard rushing performance in last week's matchup with the Browns, carrying the ball 28 times (averaging 6.7 yards per carry) while scoring one touchdown.

 Harris' Pittsburgh Teammates